|

 Welcome to the subgenre of science fiction and fantasy fandom known as filk.
 So what is Filk?
 You wish to know?
 That's a very good question.
 So set back and enjoy one of the stranger forms of music on this planet

-Dot Free Blinkies To Programming Grid
+Free Blinkies

 time: Saturday, 9:00 - 11:45 am